coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       Compute (Plus1 3).

-   An abbreviation expects no precedence nor associativity, since it is parsed as an usual application.
+   An abbreviation expects no precedence nor associativity, since it is parsed as a usual application.
 Abbreviations are used as much as possible by the Coq printers unless the modifier ``(only parsing)`` is given.